-Cost-benefit analyses are used to assess the attractiveness of investments
+cost-benefit analysis are used to assess the attractiveness of investments

 Investments or single business cases need to be evaluated based on a certain set of criteria.
-Since financial performance is the key criterion in most case interviews, you need to have an idea about future financial impacts.
+Since financial performance is the key criterion in a case interview, you need to have an idea about future financial impacts.
 A key tool to assess this impact is the cost-benefit analysis, which is used to determine the net effect of potential revenues and costs.
 In the case of multiple options, this net effect can be considered as opportunity costs of an option.

 A thorough cost-benefit analysis of all available alternatives is the foundation of every decision

 Solving a case is a lot about coming up with hypotheses and then testing your ideas.
-If you have several ideas, you have to base your decision on analyses.
+If you have several ideas, you have to base your decision on analysis.
 Cost-benefit analysis helps you evaluate your ideas with respect to 1) feasibility and 2) relative attractiveness (comparisons, benchmarking).

 - The feasibility analysis covers quantitative and qualitative aspects: